-I’ll do the same thing I’ve done before, keep having a blast shooting outside.
+I’ll do the same thing I always do in the winter, keep having a blast shooting outside.

 Here are a few tips and tricks I use for winter photography to keep my clients warm and their winter portraits sessions awesome:

-Pick a back up day.
 Sometimes we have to move sessions around in the winter for temperature and snow, just like when it rains in the summer.
-Weather happens, and it’s okay, so it’s not something I stress about, I just plan for it.
-I use a lot of the NWS forecast tools to pick days that have the lowest probability of winter weather hazards.
+Weather happens, and it’s okay!
+It’s worth it for beautiful outdoor portraits.
+It’s not something I stress about, I just plan for it.
+I use a lot of the National Weather Service forecast tools to pick days that have the lowest probability of winter weather hazards.